North America In-flight Catering Services Market Analysis by Mordor Intelligence

 The North America in-flight catering services market is moderately concentrated; the top five players, gategroup, LSG Group, Flying Food Group, DO & CO Aktiengesellschaft, and dnata, control just over half of business-class volumes.
 Gategroup’s AI pilots at three major hubs reduced waste up to 20% and enabled dynamic menu rotation tied to real-time bookings.
 DO & CO invested USD 50 million to expand JFK capacity, targeting transatlantic and Middle East flights.
 SATS posted SGD 1.8 billion in revenue in Q2 FY2024/25 and is negotiating joint ventures for regional airports in Canada and Mexico.
 LSG Group’s Sky Chefs arm operates more than 30 North American kitchens and is introducing compostable packaging lines to reduce galley weight for its partner airlines.

 Strategic themes cluster around vertical integration, digital enablement, and sustainability.
-Integrated suppliers own protein processing and bakery assets, capturing margin across the value chain and buffering input inflation.
+Integrated suppliers own protein-processing and bakery assets, capturing margins across the value chain and buffering input inflation.
 Digital pre-order APIs, real-time inventory views, and automated tray assembly improve labor productivity and accuracy.
-Sustainability programs, fresh-frozen networks, carbon-neutral production, waste-to-energy conversions, and win tenders with airlines seeking to meet ESG targets.
+Sustainability programs such as fresh-frozen networks, carbon-neutral production, and waste-to-energy conversions help win tenders with airlines seeking to meet ESG targets.
 Smaller regional caterers still hold niche pricing power where halal, kosher, or allergen-free certification is mandatory and incumbents lack the required lines.

 North America In-flight Catering Services Industry Leaders